qdrant/landing_page/qdrant-landing/content/documentation/tutorials/neural-search.md

         search_result = self.qdrant_client.search(
             collection_name=self.collection_name,
             query_vector=vector,
-            query_filter=None,  # We don't want any filters for now top=5  # 5 the most closest results is enough )
+            query_filter=None,  # If you don't want any filters for now top=5  # 5 the most closest results is enough )
         # `search_result` contains found vector ids with similarity scores along with the stored payload
-        # In this function we are interested in payload only
+        # In this function you are interested in payload only
         payloads = [hit.payload for hit in search_result]
         return payloads
 ```